radiant-rstats/docker/postgres/postgres-connect.md

 )
 ```

 Is there anything in the database?
-If this is not the first time you are running this Rmarkdown file the database should already have one or more tables and the code chunk below should show "flights" as an existing table.
+If this is not the first time you are running this Rmarkdown file, the database should already have one or more tables and the code chunk below should show "flights" as an existing table.

 ```r